zyjsuper/CTFs/app.md

 ![screenshot at 2018-09-04 19-52-31](https://user-images.githubusercontent.com/22657154/45048666-cdcd0980-b07c-11e8-880d-1410d1ca3744.png)

-the same as the server, no special services or direcotirs that could revial any other informations
+the same as the server, no special services or directories that could reveal any other informations

 ```assembly
 ┌─[✗]─[root@Rebe11ion]─[~/Downloads/electron-tutorial-app-linux-x64]